bugltd/ComfyLab-Pack/wiki/node reference/xy plot/00 - core concepts.md

 ## XY Plot: Queue

-As you can see in the screenshot, there is no concept of row / column or X / Y here, as in many other plot / grid implementations:
+As you can see in the screenshot, there is no concept of row / column or X / Y in the `Queue` node, as in many other plot / grid implementations:

 - instead, we talk about `dim1` and `dim2` (dimensions 1 & 2)
   - this is intended, to improve performance: but we'll talk about that later